nf2337/Mapping-Global-Foodscapes/tutorial1.md

 ![Image 5](/Mapping-Global-Foodscapes/assets/img/Tutorial-1/5-Tutorial-1.png)

 Scroll to the right of your attributes table, and you will find an attribute called `GDP_MD_EST`.
 This is shorthand for Estimated Gross Domestic Product in Million Dollars. `The GDP_YEAR` attribute indicates that the GDP estimate is for the year 2016.
 By clicking on the header, you can rearrange the dataset in ascending or descending order.
-Note that the country with the highest GDP 21,140,000 million USD, or add 6 zeros, about 21 trillion dollars.
+Note that China, the country with the highest GDP 21,140,000 million USD, or add 6 zeros, about 21 trillion dollars.
 Note also, that there is an estimate for population size, under the attribute `POP_EST`.

 **Can we make a map that reflects world GDP?
 Yes!**